Winfield (town), New York

 Winfield is a town in Herkimer County, New York, United States.
 The population was 2,086 at the 2010 census.
 The town is named after General Winfield Scott and is in the southwestern corner of the county, south of Utica.
-"The town has recently been certified a Clean Energy Community."

 History

 The area was first settled circa 1789, mostly by people from New England.
 The town of Winfield was formed from parts of Richfield, Plainfield (both in Otsego County), and Litchfield (Herkimer County) in 1816.

 Geography

 According to the United States Census Bureau, the town has a total area of 61.3 km2, of which 0.03 km2, or 0.05%, are water.

 The southern town line and part of the western town line are the border of Otsego County.
 The remainder of the western town line is the border of Oneida County.

 The East Branch of the Unadilla River flows from northeast to southwest through the town.
 Winfield Creek flows into the Unadilla River at West Winfield village.
 The Unadilla is part of the Susquehanna River watershed.
 The northeastern corner of the town drains northeast via Steele Creek to the Mohawk River and is part of the Hudson River watershed.

 U.S. Route 20 passes across the southern part of the town and is briefly conjoined with New York State Route 51.